adfolks/scripts/README.md

 #### Download all exported backups to working directory
 `./github_migrator --download`

+#### Delete all current backup archives from Github.com
+./github_migrator --delete

+This will delete all current backup migration archives from github.com end, useful to clean up after download, or to start anew.
+Alternately migration archives are automatically deleted after seven days.

 ### Roadmap
 1. Add restore commands.
-2. Add clean up of archives on github end after backups.
+2. Add clean up of archives on github end after backups. #done
 3. Accept token and username as arguments.